Bamber Bridge F.C.: History

 In 1999–2000 Bamber Bridge reached the first round of the FA Cup for the first time.
 After beating St Albans City 2–0, they lost 1–0 at Cambridge United in the second round.
 The club remained in the Premier Division until the end of the 2001–02 season, in which they finished bottom; although they beat Radcliffe Borough 3–2 in the promotion/relegation play-off semi-final, they were beaten 2–1 by Ashton United in the final.

 Although Bamber Bridge returned to the Premier Division as a result of league restructuring following the creation of the Conference North and South, their stay was short-lived as they were relegated to Division One at the end of the 2004–05 season.
 However, the season did see them win the President's Cup.
 When the league added a third division in 2007, the club were placed in Division One North.

 A fourth-place finish in 2013–14 saw Bamber Bridge qualify for the promotion play-offs.
 After beating Warrington Town 1–0 in the semi-finals, they lost 3–2 to Ramsbottom United in the final.
 In the following season they finished third, again qualifying for the play-offs, this time losing 2–0 to Darlington 1883 in the final after beating Northwich Victoria 2–1 in the semi-final.
 A fourth-place finish in 2017–18 saw the club reach the play-offs, in which they defeated Tadcaster Albion 2–1 in the semi-finals and Prescot Cables 1–0 in the final to earn promotion to the Premier Division.
+The club qualified for the play-offs again in 2022–23 after finishing third in the division; following a 5–4 win on penalties against Gainsborough Trinity in the semi-finals (after a 1–1 draw), they lost the final 1–0 to Warrington Town.

 Ground

 Following the 1974 merger, the club played at the King George's Playing Field.
 In 1983 they purchased a plot of derelict land to build their own ground, with the name Irongate taken from the local area.
 The first game was played in August 1987.
 The ground was officially named the Sir Tom Finney Stadium after Finney's death in 2014.
-It currently has a capacity of 3,000, of which 554 is seated and 800 covered.
+It currently has a capacity of 2,642, of which 499 is seated.

 The record attendance of 2,300 was set for a friendly match against the Czech Republic national team shortly before Euro 96, as the Czechs were using Irongate as a training ground; the result was a 9–1 win for the Czechs.
-The ground has also hosted the home games of the Preston North End women's team and is currently the home of Blackburn Rovers Ladies.
+The ground has also formerly hosted the home games of the Preston North End women's team and Blackburn Rovers Ladies (2016–2022).